ACM1966/ACE/README.md

-# ACE: ACE: An Attention-based Model for Cardinality Estimation of Set-Valued Queries
+# ACE: An Attention-based Model for Cardinality Estimation of Set-Valued Queries
 ## Introduction
 This repo contains the source code of ACE